 - 5 -

 IOM: Mom - she devoted her whole life to forensic examinations and the teaching of forensic science.
-By type of activity, of course, she cooperated quite well with forensic doctors, and with some I was on friendly terms, and I personally knew Vozrozhdenny.
-Yes, I know this fact and the Vozrozhdenny himself told.
+By type of activity, of course, she cooperated quite well with forensic doctors, and with some I was on friendly terms, and I personally knew Vozrozhdenniy.
+Yes, I know this fact and the Vozrozhdenniy himself told.

 The fact that the Autopsy report does not have the signature of expert Churkina is true.
 Mom did not conduct an examination, but only attended the study.

 This practice is common.
 I myself, as an expert, often attended court medical examinations.
 For example, I, as a forensic expert, are presented with clothes with gunshot injuries and weapons, and the corpse, of course, is examined at the forensic bureau.
 Conversely, forensic doctors are present when examining clothes from a corpse or weapons in a crime lab.
 When related examinations take place in one case, the experts communicate, they are present during the examination, but do not conduct the examination themselves, so there can be no signatures.

 By the way, I had a hand in the examination of the remains of Nikolai II and his family.
 Maybe it's going to come up one day... maybe...